zafirahzunaidi/semai-language-bot/README.md

 ## 👩‍💻 My Contribution

+* Focused on the backend of the system
 * Developed chatbot logic using AWS Lambda
 * Integrated Amazon Lex and Bedrock
 * Designed chatbot interaction flow